Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator

-Note that in \cite{lehericy2019consistent} the model selection for the spectral method is also based on a thresholding rule of the singular values whose choice is a delicate issue since it depends on the functional basis and on the number of elements.
-In \cite{lehericy2019consistent}, an empirical method based on slope heuristic is proposed for the practical application.
+Note that the bound obtained in the i.i.d. context considers a product between the bandwidth, the probability of overestimating the order and the sample size.
+This bound contains only terms that depends on the kernel and the bandwidth.
+Contrary to this setting and because of the dependency of observations the concentration inequality that we obtain depends on some unknown constant of the HMM (\emph{e.g.,} the mixing time).
+To circumvent this issue and practical convenience, we propose a data-driven procedure based on an unsupervised classification of the singular values of the operator and computed on mini-batches, for estimating the constant in the concentration inequality.
+Note that in \cite{lehericy2019consistent} the model selection for the spectral method is also based on a thresholding rule applied on the singular values whose choice is a delicate issue since it depends on the functional basis and on the number of elements.
+Hence, in his paper the author proposes an empirical method based on slope heuristic for the practical application.
 However, this approach requires an additional tuning parameter that states the number of singular values used to apply the slope heuristic.
 In theory, for the spectral methods to work, the rank of the spectral matrix needs to be equal to the order of the chain.
 Thus, it is necessary that the number of elements of the orthonormal basis tends to infinity, otherwise we only obtain an estimator of an upper-bound of the order.
 However, defining the thresholding rule for the case of increasing number of basis elements is still an open problem for the spectral methods.
 Indeed, for instance, the rank study performed in \citet{Kleibergen2006generalized} should be extended to matrices with increasing dimension (but fixed rank).
 Thus, in practice, the number of basis elements is set a priori.
 This number corresponds to an upper-bound on the order of the HMM.